gabororavecz/gabororavecz/README.md

 Software Developer, Student
 Hello there!
-I'm Gabor Oraveecz, a passionate developer with a keen interest in web development, data science and open-source contributions.
+I'm Gabor Oravecz, a passionate developer with a keen interest in web development, data science and open-source contributions.
 Here on GitHub, you'll find a collection of my projects, collaborations, and contributions to the coding community.

 About Me
 I have 4 years of experience in web development, and I love building innovative solutions to complex problems.